 Benefits of going abroad

-Before applying, consider your development needs, your aims and objectives, and the potential benefits of a Go Abroad experience.
+Consider the potential benefits and outcomes of a Go Abroad for Staff experience.

 In order for your Go Abroad activity to be valuable, you should carefully consider the purpose of your visit and what you intend to achieve.